-The wine-growing area lies on the southern shore of Lake Balaton (Balaton) in Hungary.
-It is proven that viticulture was already practised here in the first century in Roman times.
-The area was formed in 1977 from the qualitatively better areas of Zala County with the river of the same name.
-In the period 1999 to 2012 the wine growing area was called "Balatonmellék" and since 2012 again Zala.
-It is divided into three areas: Csáford, Szentgyörgyvár and Mura.
-The vineyards cover about 2,200 hectares of vineyards on brown forest soil.
-The most important white wine varieties are Chardonnay, Olaszrizling (Welschriesling), Rizlingszilváni (Müller-Thurgau) and Zöld Veltelini (Grüner Veltliner).
-The most important red wine varieties are Kék Oportó(Blauer Portugieser) and Zweigelt.
+The wine-growing region lies on the southern shore of Lake Balaton (Plattensee) in Hungary.
+There is evidence that viticulture was practised here as early as the first century in Roman times.
+The area was formed in 1977 from the better quality areas of Zala County with the river of the same name.
+In the period 1999 to 2012 the wine-growing area was called "Balatonmellék" and since 2012 it has been called Zala again.
+It is divided into the three areas of Csáford, Szentgyörgyvár and Mura.
+The vineyards cover around 2,200 hectares of vines on brown forest soil.
+The most important white wine varieties are Chardonnay, Olaszrizling (Welschriesling), Rizlingszilváni (Müller-Thurgau) and Zöld Veltelini (Grüner Veltliner), the most important red wine varieties are Kék Oportó(Blauer Portugieser) and Zweigelt.
 Well-known producers are Bussay László and Vinum Veress.